 You even get $10 in your account just for signing up through my link here.

 Buffets are a fun experience, and you may feel like you’re getting more for your buck, but often people become incredibly full their first or second plate.

 You’ll likely become hungry in a few hours, so it makes more sense to instead eat a regular meal at a restaurant for a fraction of the price.

 However, if you have the money, splurge at a buffet in Vegas because the buffets here are unlike any others in the world.

 Although I often recommend using Airbnb, I don’t recommend it for Las Vegas.

-It's crazy cheap to stay on the strip and getting an Airbnb will just make transportation costs even higher to go to the strip.
+It’s crazy cheap to stay on the strip, and getting an Airbnb will make transportation costs even higher to go to the strip.

-I stayed at the Flamingo (and highly recommend it!) for 3 nights for 2 people for under $300 including resort fees, so stay on the strip and enjoy the instant access to the strip!
+I stayed at the Flamingo (and highly recommend it!) for three nights for two people for under $300 including resort fees, so stay on the strip and enjoy the instant access to the strip!

 If you decide to use Airbnb another time, you can get $40 off your first stay with my link here.